 You want an idea, a draft, and a vision of what your life will be in the future, not a vivid or a detailed plan to achieve what you want.

-So, where will you be and what will you be doing in the next 5 years?
+So, where do you see yourself in the next 5 years?

 2. Begin with the End in Mind

-If you read the best-selling book from Stephen Covey, The 7 Habits of Highly Effective People, you will understand that one of the principles is to begin with the end in mind.
+If you read the best-selling book by Stephen Covey, The 7 Habits of Highly Effective People, you will understand that one of the principles is to begin with the end in mind.

 The article also says why it is important to have a mission in life, or having ‘an end’ in your head: